Somaliland: The Horn of Africa’s Breakaway State

 The Somaliland government asserts that it meets most of the requirements of a sovereign democratic state: it holds free and fair elections, has its own currency and security forces, and issues its own passports.
 It also says that its independence claim is consistent with a longstanding norm of the African Union and its predecessor that colonial-era borders should be maintained.
 Some analysts also note that Somalilanders are predominantly from the Isaaq clan, and thus ethnically distinctive from other Somalis.

 The territory has widely been seen as an “oasis” for stability in a turbulent region.
 “From the Somalilanders’ perspective, they have a completely reasonable argument,” Bronwyn Bruton, democracy and governance expert, said in 2018.
 “Somaliland is trying to break off from Somalia, which hasn’t been a functioning country in decades.”
-Democracy and civil liberties watchdog Freedom House rates Somaliland’s freedom index at “partly free,” scoring a forty-four out of one hundred in 2023, while Somalia got only eight in the same year—an unequivocally “not free” status, and the fourteenth-lowest worldwide However, Somaliland’s score has declined in recent years following crackdowns on opposition protestors when its parliament postponed the 2022 presidential election.
+In 2024, democracy and civil liberties watchdog Freedom House rated Somaliland as “partly free,” scoring a forty-three out of one hundred, while Somalia got only eight in the same year—an unequivocally “not free” status.
+However, Somaliland’s score declined following government crackdowns on those protesting parliament’s decision to postpone the 2022 presidential election.
+After its peaceful 2024 election, however, several experts and diplomats noted that the territory is one of the most stable democracies in the region.

 What is its financial situation?

-A weak economy and limited opportunities for foreign trade and investment have stifled the government’s capacity to provide services to its approximately four million residents.
-Somaliland has a gross domestic product (GDP) of about $2 billion, most of which it receives in remittances from Somalilanders working abroad.
-The area’s unemployment remains very high, particularly for youth, and officials worry about a potential “brain drain” phenomenon, with educated people migrating in search of opportunities elsewhere.
+A weak economy and limited opportunities for foreign trade and investment have stifled the government’s capacity to provide services to its approximately six million citizens.
+The Somaliland government reported a gross domestic product (GDP) of roughly $7 billion in 2022—most of which it receives in remittances from Somalilanders working abroad.
+The region’s unemployment remains very high, particularly for youth, and officials worry about a potential “brain drain” phenomenon, with educated people migrating in search of opportunities elsewhere.
 Its main exports are livestock and animal products, which it ships to neighboring Djibouti and Ethiopia, as well as to Gulf states, such as Saudi Arabia and Oman.
-Its GDP per capita, in the hundreds of dollars, is one of the lowest in the world.
-If it were to gain independence, Somaliland would become the eighteenth-poorest country [PDF] today.
-Somalia, meanwhile, is the world’s fifth-poorest.
+Its GDP per capita, just around $1,500, is one of the lowest in the world, although still almost threefold more than Somalia.

-Meanwhile, the government is ineligible for loans from the World Bank and the International Monetary Fund as long as Somaliland is not an internationally recognized state or reconciled with Somalia.
+The government is ineligible for loans from the World Bank and the International Monetary Fund as long as Somaliland is not an internationally recognized state or reconciled with Somalia.
 President Muse Bihi Abdi, in an op-ed after his 2017 election victory, said that Somaliland’s exclusion from international markets “compounds the socioeconomic pressures that Somaliland faces,” and analysts say that an anemic economy puts decades of political progress at risk.
+Current President Abdirahman Mohamed Abdullahi, commonly known as Irro, made economic reform a central tenet of his 2024 campaign.

 Somaliland has nonetheless negotiated its own foreign investment deals despite opposition from the federal government in Mogadishu.
 In 2016, it struck a landmark deal with DP World of Dubai, part of the UAE, to develop and manage the Port of Berbera, a joint venture expected to produce millions of dollars of income a year for Somaliland.
 Landlocked Ethiopia joined the port development project two years later, aiming to expand its access to the sea.

-In January 2024, Somaliland sparked another diplomatic row with Somalia when it agreed to lease Ethiopia rights to twelve kilometers (twenty miles) of coastline and access to Berbera for commercial and military purposes for fifty years in exchange for its formal recognition and part ownership of Ethiopia Airlines, the national carrier.
+In January 2024, Somaliland sparked another diplomatic row with Somalia when it agreed to lease Ethiopia rights to roughly twelve miles (thirty-two kilometers) of coastline and access to Berbera for commercial and military purposes for fifty years in exchange for its formal recognition and part ownership of Ethiopia Airlines, the national carrier.

 Where do negotiations between Somalia and Somaliland stand?

 Mogadishu continues to reject Somaliland’s call for independence and strongly condemns its unilateral attempts to negotiate major international agreements.
 However, Somaliland remains steadfast in its ambitions.
 In December 2023, Somalia announced that the country was ready to reopen talks with Somaliland to resolve their disputes, under mediation by neighboring Djibouti.
 The following week, Somaliland struck its provisional deal with Ethiopia on the port of Berbera.
 The agreement prompted swift backlash from Somalia, which called it an illegal act of “aggression” and recalled its ambassador to Ethiopia.
-In the aftermath of this dispute, the timeline for resuming Somaliland-Somalia talks remains unclear, but they are likely to be delayed indefinitely, experts say.
+Somalia and Ethiopia remained at odds over the deal for all of 2024 until Turkey-mediated talks thawed tensions between the two.
+Despite Somalia and Ethiopia since restoring diplomatic ties, the timeline for resuming Somaliland-Somalia talks remains unclear.

 Is there international support for Somaliland’s independence?